dleidert/bde-lock/docs/index.md

 Get the [latest installer](https://github.com/dleidert/bde-lock/releases/latest "Link to the latest bde-lock installer release") and install it.
 The installation requires elevated permissions as Administrator.

+### Supported Windows versions

+The installer can be used on all Windows versions providing BitLocker: Windows Vista, Windows 7, Windows 8 / 8.1 and Windows 10.

+### Supported languages

+Currently English and German are supported, but [adding translations is quite easy](/translation).

 ## Usage

 The installer will add a ([localized entry](./translation "Helping translate the bde-lock installer")) `Bitlocker Lock Drive` to the drive context menu.
 The function is only available for unlocked BitLocker encrypted drives except for the system drive.

+Currently English and German are supported, but adding translations is quite easy.

 **Caution:** Since release 0.0.5 the latter is hardcoded to the drive letter found by reading the `%SystemDrive%` environment variable during installation (since release 0.0.5).
 In earlier versions the system drive was wired to the drive letter `C:`.
 A more generic approach is currently on the todo list, see also issue [#1](https://github.com/dleidert/bde-lock/issues/1).